Redawt/f4-frost-guide/normallo.md

 {: .info}

 Before you start adding additional mods that are not mentioned in the guide, make sure to read the [compatability section](./compatability.html) of the guide!
 It lists which mods and mod types are problematic, and which are okay to use!

+The automatic load order checker can also detect some mods that are incompatible with FROST.
+Make sure to use it if you plan to use mods which are not listed in this guide.
 {: .warning}